 Editor-in-Chief: Gillian Reinhard ‘20

 Gillian Reinhard ’20 is from Cheshire, CT and is the current editor-in-chief of the Tripod.
 She has been actively involved with the paper since her freshman year and has previously served as a news and features staff writer, news editor, and managing editor.
-This is her third semester as editor-in-chief of the Tripod.
-She most enjoys covering sustainability issues and SGA relations on campus.
+This is her fourth semester as editor-in-chief of the Tripod.

 At Trinity, Gillian is a double major in History and International Studies.
 She spent the fall of 2018 studying abroad in Shanghai.
-In addition to her work with the Tripod, Gillian is a mentor for the Venture Trinity pre-orientation program and works in the Office of Admissions as a tour guide.
+In addition to her work with the Tripod, Gillian is a mentor for the Venture Trinity pre-orientation program and works in the Office of Admissions as a student admissions associate.
 Her work with the Tripod has been the most rewarding aspect of her Trinity career.

 Managing Editor: Brendan W. Clark ’21